kkujala/distroless-from-scratch/README.md

 [here](https://docs.docker.com/develop/develop-images/baseimages/#create-a-simple-parent-image-using-scratch).

 In the `scratch` image the filesystem is initially completely empty.
-In the `dockerfiles` a multistage build is used to fetch the OS packages, to exract the files in them, and to build package metadata.
+In the `dockerfiles` a multistage build is used to fetch the OS packages, to extract the files in them, and to build package metadata.

 The multistage build is described in this